mautic/documentation/CONTRIBUTING.md

 1. Item the first
 1. Something else
-   1. indent 4 spaces
+   1. indent spaces until first character of content in line above
-   1. for a second level
+   1. that means line up on the `S` in `Something`
+      1. and now the `t` in `that`
 1. And finally
-   * minor point
+   - minor point from the `A`
-* not a number
+- not a number

 </details>